 Ennodia vs Model Merging

-Model merging combines model weights or checkpoints into a new model artifact. mergekit is a toolkit for merging pretrained language models, and the MergeKit paper describes it as tooling for model-checkpoint merging strategies.
+Model merging combines model weights or checkpoints into a new model artifact. mergekit is a toolkit for merging pretrained language models, and the MergeKit paper describes it as tools for model-checkpoint merging strategies.

 Choose Model Merging When